charles-roman/systems-programming/notes/c-programming/README.md

 ---

-### Characteristics of Dynamically Allocated Memory
+### Characteristics of Dynamically Allocated (Heap) Memory
 - Dynamically allocated memory resides in the **heap** region of a program’s address space.
 - When memory is allocated at runtime, the heap returns a **pointer** to the start of that memory block.
 - Heap memory is **anonymous** — addresses are not tied to named variables.
   - For example, a local pointer on the stack can point to a block of memory in the heap.
+- Heap memory provides global access to data as long as pointers to that data exist
 - Heap memory must be **explicitly allocated and deallocated** by the programmer.
   - Failure to do so can result in **memory leaks**.
 - Dynamic memory can be used to allocate [arrays](#arrays) as well: